ballir27/cfpb-classification/README.md

 * What words or phrases were most influential on your models' predictions?

 **Bonus:** A larger dataset containing 20 additional categories can be downloaded from https://drive.google.com/file/d/1gW6LScUL-Z7mH6gUZn-1aNzm4p4CvtpL/view?usp=share_link.
 How well do your models work with these additional categories?

+Worked on project with Mike Tatar and Prahlad Siwakoti.